 A steamer adds moisture in the form of moist heat to your hair.
 It helps open up the hair cuticles and pores on your scalp to allow better moisture absorption.

 - Improves hair’s elasticity

 - Increases blood flow to the scalp

 If you have low porosity hair, using hair steamers in your routine would be perfect.
 Since low porosity hair has tightly sealed cuticles, using steam can help open them up so your products can penetrate!

 Use the Proper Hair Tools

-Keeping your natural hair moisturized doesn’t only come from the products we decide to use.
-The hair tools you have can also determine how well your hair retains moisture.
-One important tool to have in your stash is a satin bonnet (or pillowcase).
+Keeping your natural hair moisturized doesn’t only come from the products we use.
+The type of tools you invest in can also determine how well you retain moisture.